merit-financial-intelligence/merizia-financial-api-docs/bdi_api_documentation.md

 ---

-> **Note:** Jobs are persisted in Redis.
-If you redeploy or run multiple workers, all will share the same job state.
+> **Note:** Jobs are persisted in Redis so they survive restarts and multiple workers.
+If you redeploy or scale, all processes share the same job state.